-On the other hand, the major European markets have turned lower after seeing some earlier strength.
-The U.K.'s FTSE 100 Index is currently down 0.9 percent, while the French CAC 40 Index and the German DAX Index are down 0.8 percent and 0.6 percent, respectively.
+The major European markets are showing notable moves to the downside.
+The U.K.'s FTSE 100 Index is down by 1.3 percent, while the French CAC 40 Index and the German DAX Index are down by 1.5 percent and 1.6 percent, respectively.

 For comments and feedback: contact firstname.lastname@example.org